thanh12273203/Dark-Matter-Substructures-Classification/README.md

 - Convolutional Transformer (CvT)
 - Lensformer

-Each model was trained for 100 epochs using Cross Entropy Loss and the Adam optimizer.
-The primary metric for evaluating the models' performance was the area-under-the-curve (AUC) metric.
+Each model was trained for 100 epochs using Cross-Entropy Loss and the Adam optimizer.
+The primary metric for evaluating the models' performance was the area under the receiver operating characteristic curve (ROC-AUC).

 ## Results
 After 100 epochs of training: